Disopyramide

 Disopyramide (INN, trade names Norpace and Rythmodan) is an antiarrhythmic medication used in the treatment of ventricular tachycardia.
-It is a sodium channel blocker and therefore classified as a Class 1a anti-arrhythmic agent.
+It is a sodium channel blocker and is classified as a Class 1a anti-arrhythmic agent.
 Disopyramide has a negative inotropic effect on the ventricular myocardium, significantly decreasing the contractility.
-Disopyramide also has an anticholinergic effect on the heart which accounts for many adverse side effects.
-Disopyramide is available in both oral and intravenous forms, and has a low degree of toxicity.
+Disopyramide also has general anticholinergic effects which contribute to unwanted adverse effects.
+Disopyramide is available in both oral and intravenous forms.
+In 1972, when it was one of the only alternatives to quinidine, it was praised for being more potent and somewhat less toxic.
+However, a 2012 review of antiarrhythmic drugs noted that disopyramide is among the most toxic agents, with a high burden of side effects and increased mortality (compared to placebo) when used to treat atrial fibrillation.

 Mechanism of action

 Disopyramide's Class 1a activity is similar to that of quinidine in that it targets sodium channels to inhibit conduction.
 Disopyramide depresses the increase in sodium permeability of the cardiac myocyte during Phase 0 of the cardiac action potential, in turn decreasing the inward sodium current.
 This results in an increased threshold for excitation and a decreased upstroke velocity.
 Disopyramide prolongs the PR interval by lengthening both the QRS and P wave duration.
 This effect is particularly well suited in the treatment of ventricular tachycardia as it slows the action potential propagation through the atria to the ventricles.
 Disopyramide does not act as a blocking agent for beta or alpha adrenergic receptors, but does have a significant negative inotropic effect on the ventricular myocardium.
-As a result, the use of disopyramide may reduce contractile force up to 42% at low doses and up to 100% in higher doses compared to quinidine.
+Anesthetized dogs treated with disopyramide (1 mg/kg) had reduced contractile force of 42%, and the decrease in contractile force from 1 mg/kg of disopyramide was roughly double the decrease seen with quinidine in much higher doses of 5, 10, or 15 mg/kg.

 Levites proposed a possible secondary mode of action for disopyramide, against reentrant arrhythmias after an ischemic insult.
 Disopyramide decreases the inhomogeneity between infarcted and normal myocardium refractory periods; in addition to lengthening the refractory period.
 This decreases the chance of re-entry depolarization, because signals are more likely to encounter tissue in a refractory state which cannot be excited.
 This provides a possible treatment for atrial and ventricular fibrillation, as it restores pacemaker control of the tissue to the SA and AV nodes.